Daniel Strickler: Start of military career

 He enlisted as a private in the 4th Pennsylvania Infantry Regiment in January 1916.
 He was soon promoted to corporal and sergeant, and in April 1917 received his commission as a second lieutenant.
 In July 1917 his unit was mobilized for participation in the Mexican Border Conflict.

 In September 1917 Strickler was promoted to first lieutenant.
 After reorganization for World War I, Strickler's company became Company B of the 109th Machine Gun Battalion, a unit of the 28th Infantry Division.
 Strickler served in five campaigns, was wounded, and received the Purple Heart.

 Post-World War I

 After the war Strickler enrolled in Cornell Law School.
 He served as president of the Quill and Dagger society in his senior year, was captain of the track team, and was a member of the Senior Honor Society.
-Strickler was also president of the senior class, and a member of the Alpha Kappa chapter of the Kappa Sigma fraternity.
+Strickler was also president of the senior class, and a member of the Alpha Kappa chapter of Kappa Sigma fraternity.
 He received his LL.B. degree in 1922, and returned to Lancaster to practice law.

 Active in politics as a Republican, in 1930 Strickler won a seat in the Pennsylvania House of Representatives, and he served one term, 1931 to 1933.
 He was an unsuccessful candidate for reelection in 1932.
 That same year he was appointed Lancaster's police commissioner; he served until 1933, and worked aggressively to combat bootleggers until the end of Prohibition.
 From 1933 to 1942 he was Lancaster's city solicitor.